 The Green Data Center in Ferrera Erbognone, in the province of Pavia, hosts Eni's central processing systems, both IT for management and Oil & Gas applications.
-It is home to HPC4 and its upgrade, HPC5: one of the most powerful supercomputers in the world.
-According to the TOP500 list, HPC5 is the sixth most powerful supercomputer in the world, the highest ranked in Europe and the overall leader among non-governmental systems.
-Unveiled on 6 February, 2020, it is also among the greenest, with one of the lowest levels of electricity consumption per Petaflop/s.
-It has the same rankings in the GREEN500 list – sixth in the world for energy efficiency, the highest ranked in Europe and the top non-governmental system.
+It is home to HPC4, installed in 2018, and its upgrade, HPC5: one of the most powerful supercomputers in the world.
+Unveiled on 6 February, 2020, in June 2020 HPC5 entered the TOP500 list, ranking as the world’s sixth most powerful supercomputer, and the most powerful in Europe.
+It is still the leader among non-governmental computers.
+Again in June 2020, it entered the Green500 special list, taking the same position as the world’s sixth most energy efficient supercomputer.
 Ignoring experimental computers and considering only true supercomputer systems with a consumption level of over 1MW, it becomes the second-best computer in the world for energy savings.
 In terms of size, concentration, transport, thermal disposal and overall efficiency, the center presents some of the most complicated problems in energy management.
 Our Green Data Center was set up with a view to total reliability when responding to the IT demands of the company, with efficiency in green energy.
 Ever since it opened in 2013, its results have been of world-beating excellence.
 This is why no changes have needed to be made to its infrastructure in the last seven years, and the GDC can easily house both HPC4 and HPC5 without any adaptations.
 Its power usage effectiveness (PUE), that is to say the ratio between its overall electric consumption and the consumption of each of its information components is 1.171, against a world average of 1.67.
 Work at the center in Ferrera Erbognone was the impulse for developing ISWEC and using wave energy, which is clean and inherently renewable.

 SUPERFAST#4: A look at tomorrow